Space-Chase/meet/README.md

     Given the user is on the events dashboard
     When the user views the event statistics
     Then a chart is displayed showing the number of upcoming events in each city

+# Serverless functions

+In the Meet app, serverless functions will handle authorization for accessing public Google Calendar events.
+Serverless functions will allow users need authorization to fetch event data to access this React app.
+Serverless functions provide access tokens securely and are more efficient than running a full server.
+AWS Lambda will be used for these serverless functions, making the app scalable and cost-effective.